usdot-fhwa-stol/cdasim-config/xil-Town05/README.md

 ### Setup SNMP Port (This is for addressing the bug with EVC in pyeos version 0.9.2)
 To support additional SNMP ports in the econolite-virtual-controller service:

-1. Identify the new UDP port used by the EVC application’s SNMP service (e.g., via netstat -ulnp in the container).
+1. Identify the new UDP port used by the EVC application’s SNMP service (e.g., via netstat -tulnp in the container).
 2. Update the docker-compose.yml econolite-virtual-controller service:
 Add a new socat command in the command section:
 ```YAML